CBO: Funding for Biden’s $1.2 trillion infrastructure plan comes up short

 The math, however, did not add up in the eyes of the nonpartisan CBO analysts.
 The report could derail the entire package, which will require the support of at least 10 Republicans in the Senate to pass.

-“As expected, the CBO confirms half the bill is paid for with new revenue,” he said.
-“The other half is paid for with savings and other revenue [unused unemployment insurance and coronavirus relief funds] that don’t score under their rules, but they are real dollars.”

-Regardless, some Republicans are already announcing the opposition based on the CBO analysis.
+Sen. Steve Daines, Montana Republican, already has announced his opposition based on the news that the package is not fully funded.

-“This is absolutely unacceptable, especially at a time when Montana families are already dealing with soaring inflation and skyrocketing prices on everything from gas to groceries,” said Sen. Steve Daines, Montana Republican.
+“This is absolutely unacceptable, especially at a time when Montana families are already dealing with soaring inflation and skyrocketing prices on everything from gas to groceries,” Mr. Daines said.

 Sen. Rick Scott, Florida Republican, said the CBO deficit projection made the entire infrastructure package unworkable in his eyes.